kiba/Writings/atg/chp9_fruit_of_intelligence.md

 ***

+The entire team was back in the meeting room for a small debriefing section.

 "I am glad that you all made it back home without dying," Hammond said.
-"How was your trip in the small room?"
+"How was your trip to this small room?"

 "Alien headsucker appeared.
 Decided not to put my head into it," O'Neill said.

+"So you followed my order regarding not dying," Hammond said.
+"The episode summary said it is a pivotal moment in our relation with the Asgard.
+Let's hope we do not regret that."

+***
+**October 30, 1998**

+It was almost unthinkable for a general to host a foreigner in his braincase, letting someone else know the deepest secret of the United States.

+Yet, after a long and protracted negotiation, unlike what was shown in the fictional series, the SGC, on behalf of the United States and the President, allowed General Jacob Carter to carrying a symbiote, against the recommendation and reservations of the majority of generals that advised the president.

+It was a decision that paid off very handsomely for the SGC.
+The Tok'ra supplied the SGC with a steady flow of intelligence on the Goa'uld, helping the command largely avoid contact with the Goa'uld, and allowing the CIA to develop their own fledging intelligence network.

+Yet, the Tok'ra and Earth spies aren't certainly everywhere.

+"We got a really wacky source of intelligence," Hammond said.